johncms/johncms/README.md

 ## System Requirements
 - PHP version is not low than 5.2
-- MySQL version is not slow than 4.1
+- MySQL version is not low than 4.1
 - .htaccess support

 ## Installation